ssec/polar2grid/py/polar2grid/doc/source/dev_guide/frontends.rst

 The main responsibility of data frontends is to take raw satellite data files and put it into a common format that the rest of the polar2grid package can understand.
 Frontends output two types of data, flat binary files of all necessary data and a python dictionary with metadata to be used in the rest of processing.
 All flat binary file output should follow SSEC FBF naming conventions (`FBF Description <https://groups.ssec.wisc.edu/employee-info/for-programmers/scriptonomicon/flat-binary-format-fbf-files-and-utilities/FBF-file-format.pdf>`_).
-Flat binary files should also follow the convention of having one invalid/missing value (-999.0) as described in the :ref:`formats_section` section above.
+Flat binary files should also follow the convention of having one invalid/missing value (-999.0) as described in the :ref:`formats_section` section.

-The required flat binary files that should be created are:
+The required flat binary files that should be created for each call to the frontend are:

  - 1 Image data file for each band to be processed
  - 1 Latitude file
  - 1 Longitude file
- - (Optional) Data that is needed for future processing of the image data (ex. day/night mask)

 Data files and navigation files must have the same shape.
 It is also assumed that all data files have 1 pair of navigation files (latitude and longitude).
 Frontends should be called once per set of navigation sharing files.
 If it is desired or more efficient to break these :term:`navigation sets <navigation set>` into smaller sets this is up to the glue script and must be made possible by the frontend.

 The pieces of information in the metadata dictionary are listed below.
 All the information is required unless stated otherwise.
-A data type of 'constant' means the value is a constant in the ``polar2grid.core.constants`` module.
+A data type of 'constant' means the value is a constant in the :doc:`polar2grid.core.constants <../constants>` module.
 Metadata 'key (data type): description':

  - ``sat`` (constant): Satellite name or identifier (ex.
 SAT_NPP, SAT_AQUA, SAT_TERRA)
  - ``instrument`` (constant): Instrument name on the satellite (ex.
 INST_VIIRS, INST_MODIS, etc)
  - ``start_time`` (datetime object): First scanline measurement time for the entire swath
- - ``fbf_lat`` (str): Filename of the binary latitude file
+ - ``fbf_lat`` (str): Filename of the binary latitude file.
+Flat binary files should be stored in the current working directory and referred to by their filename, not filepath.
- - ``fbf_lon`` (str): Filename of the binary longitude file
+ - ``fbf_lon`` (str): Filename of the binary longitude file.
+Flat binary files should be stored in the current working directory and referred to by their filename, not filepath.
+ - ``nav_set_uid`` (str): Unique identifier for a :term:`navigation set`.
  - ``lat_south`` (float): Southern most valid latitude of the navigation data.
 This value is optional, but may be used to remap to PROJ.4 grids.
 It is often